bebatut-slides/docker_foundry_ws_12_16/slides.md

 ### <i class="fa fa-pencil"></i> Hands on!

-Create an image for ....
+Create an image for your favorite tool

-<i class="fa fa-lightbulb-o"></i> A Bioconda package exist for this tool

 ---